shabeer-syed/shabeersyed/index.md

 ---

 <img style="float: right;" src="/images/shabeer%20syed.png" alt="Shabeer Syed" width="150"/>
 I am a Clinical Psychologist and a Researcher in Epidemiology.
-I work in child and adolescent mental health (CAMH), and my research focuses on adverse childhood experiences (ACEs) and improving the health of vulnerable families across the early life course.
+I work in child and adolescent mental health setvices (CAMHS).
+My research focuses on adverse childhood experiences (ACEs) and improving the health of vulnerable families across the early life course.
 This website is currently acting as a holder for the web domain name only, with the potential to grow for future projects.

 ## Clinical Psychologist

-- Doctor of Clinical Psychology (DClinPsych), University of Oxford 2022
+- Doctor of Clinical Psychology (DClinPsych), University of Oxford
-   - *HCPC registered, work in the NHS*
+   - *HCPC registered, work only within the NHS*

 - BABCP Level 2 - CBT therapist Accredited